jotron/AnimeFace_Generation/README.md

 # Anime Face Customization

-Customize anime faces through the latent space of a Variational Autoencoder (VAE).
+Generation of Anime faces through the latent space of a Variational Autoencoder (VAE).

 Built with Pytorch, Using Danbooru2018 Dataset.

-## Examples
+## Example

 ![Random Samples](results/Saved/latent_512_tloss_567.png)